tloen/ericjwang/_posts/2016-07-18-whats-jekyll.md

 ---
 title: Whats Jekyll?
 tag: Jekyll
+layout: post
 ---

-<p class="lead"> <a href="http://jekyllrb.com">Jekyll</a> is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.</p>
+**[Jekyll](http://jekyllrb.com)** is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.

 From [the project's readme](https://github.com/jekyll/jekyll/blob/master/README.markdown):